mattlean/lean-js-app-starter/docs/configuration/browserslist.md

 Other types of projects use [Browserslist environments](https://github.com/browserslist/browserslist?tab=readme-ov-file#configuring-for-different-environments) that change the build targets depending on the environment that the build is intended for.

-For frontend-based projects, the config file determines which browsers are targeted for the development and production environments.
+For browser-based projects, the config file determines which browsers are targeted for the development and production environments.

 For server-side rendering (SSR) supporting projects, the config file has one environment that determines the target Node.js version for the backend and the target browsers for the development and production environments.